Stocks edge lower ahead of company earnings, inflation data - NewsBreak

 Stocks edge lower ahead of company earnings, inflation data

-Stocks closed lower on Wall Street after a wobbly day of trading Tuesday as investors wait for more data on inflation and corporate earnings this week.
+Stocks edged lower on Wall Street on a wobbly day of trading Tuesday as investors wait for more data on inflation and corporate earnings this week.

-The major indexes wavered between small gains and losses for much of the day, before the selling gained momentum in the final minutes of trading.
-The S&P 500 slipped 0.2% after having been up 0.3% in the early going.
+The major indexes were wavering between small gains and losses.
+The S&P 500 was down 0.1% as of 3:36 p.m.
+Eastern.
+The Dow Jones Industrial Average slipped 64 points, or 0.2%, to 34,431 and the Nasdaq was flat.

-The Dow Jones Industrial Average fell 0.3% and the Nasdaq composite slipped 0.1%.
-Small company stocks, a gauge of confidence in economic growth, fared better than the broader market, driving the Russell 2000 index 0.6% higher.

-Technology, communication and health care companies accounted for much of the losses in the S&P 500.
-Intel closed 2.4% lower, while AT&T slid 2.3% and Google’s parent company Alphabet dropped 1.8%.
-Johnson & Johnson fell 1.6%.

 A mix of retailers and other companies that rely on direct consumer spending gained ground.
-Ford rose 3.6% and Lowe’s added 0.5%.
-Real estate and utilities stocks also rose.

-The pullback in the S&P 500 marked the index's third straight decline.
-After two days, the index's losses have offset its 0.8% gain last week.

-The selling suggests investors are worried that they will be disappointed by the upcoming third-quarter company earnings reporting season, said Sam Stovall, chief investment strategist at CFRA.
+Ford rose 3.4% and Lowe's rose 0.8%.
+Real estate and energy companies also rose, but those gains were offset by several big technology and communications stocks falling.
+Facebook fell 0.5%, AT&T slid 2.3% and Google's parent company Alphabet was down 1.7%.

 The broader market has been choppy for weeks.
 Investors are trying to figure out how the economy will continue its recovery with COVID-19 remaining a threat and rising inflation potentially crimping consumer spending and corporate finances.
 The latest round of earnings reports will give Wall Street a clearer picture of how companies fared in the most recent quarter amid a surge in COVID-19 cases.
 It will also shed some light on how they expect to perform through the rest of the year.